Call for proposals to develop a Digital Transformation Learning Portfolio

 Proposal Submission and Evaluation:

-• The evaluation process will take place from 9 December to 13 December 2024, with selected projects expected to begin by 20 January 2025
+- The evaluation process will occur from 27 January to 14 February 2025, with selected projects expected to begin by 24 February 2025.

 Intellectual Property and Visibility: